How to Become a School Nurse

 After earning an ADN or a BSN, graduates must pass the National Council Licensure Exam for Registered Nurses (NCLEX-RN) to become eligible for a nursing license.

-The exam requires nurses to apply their knowledge to practical medical scenarios and comprises four parts: safety and effective care environment, health promotion and maintenance, psychosocial integrity, and physiological integrity.
+The exam requires nurses to apply their knowledge to practical medical scenarios.
+It comprises four parts: safety and effective care environment, health promotion and maintenance, psychosocial integrity, and physiological integrity.

 3. 3

-Most schools prefer their nurses to have 1-2 years of clinical experience prior to employment.
-Gaining hands-on experience as an RN helps prepare prospective nurses for a school-based role.
+Most schools prefer nurses with 1-2 years of clinical experience prior to employment.
+Gaining hands-on experience as an RN helps build skills in caring for pediatric patients and prepares nurses for a school-based role.

-To gain the necessary experience, RNs should work in settings that allow them to interact with children, focusing on the age group that interests them the most.
-Therefore, looking for pediatric placements as an RN provides nurses with the background needed to fulfill the role of a school nurse.
+To gain experience, RNs should work in settings that allow them to interact with children, focusing on the age group that interests them the most.
+Therefore, looking for pediatric placements as an RN provides nurses with the background needed to fulfill the school nurse role.
+Nurses may also gain necessary experience from public health or community health positions, since they are often employed by the county’s public health board.

 4. 4